 -SG, Middle School Teacher

-The model of the Archeology of the Self concept theorized by Dr. Yolanda Sealey-Ruiz
+The Racial Literacy Development model theorized by Dr. Yolanda Sealey-Ruiz

 Visual: Dr. Angel Acosta